 We’d love to hear from users highly interested in ML performance.
 If you want to chat about your use cases or how others are leveraging the Deep Sparse Platform, please contact us.
 Or simply head over to the Neural Magic GitHub repo and check out our tools.

 Do you have available solutions or applications on the Microsoft/Azure platform?

 We deploy extremely easily.
 We are completely infrastructure-agnostic.
-As long as it has the “right” CPUs (80% of the entire Intel offering today), we can run on any cloud platform.
-For a Microsoft/Azure platform, we would just have to run Neural Magic on a Microsoft instance with the appropriate CPUs.
+As long as it has the “right” CPUs (e.g., AVX2 or AVX-512) we can run on any cloud platform, including Azure!

 Can the inference engine run on Kubernetes?
 How do you containerize and take advantage of underlying infrastructure?